-The total expenses paid to or on behalf of the Governors during the year was £351; 3 Governors (2016 £263; 3 Governors).
+The total expenses paid to or on behalf of the Governors during the year was £nil (2017 £351; 3 Governors).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and charity events in their official capacity.